pgharts/trusty-cms/README.md

 3. Test the Preview button with each custom page type.
 If a page type does not preview correctly, remove it from the list.

 ### Custom Page Type Routes Setup
-Additional configuration is required to ensure correct URL generation in the admin interface — specifically for the "Edit Page" dropdown and the "Save and View Draft" functionality.
+To ensure correct URL generation throughout the application—including in calls to `page.path` and when displaying page URLs in the admin interface—additional configuration is required.

-To enable this, create the following initializer: `config/initializers/page_type_routes.rb`
+Create the following initializer: `config/initializers/page_type_routes.rb`

 In this file, define a `CUSTOM_PAGE_TYPE_ROUTES` hash constant that maps custom Page model class names to the corresponding route segments defined in your `config/routes.rb` file.
 For example, the BlogPage model maps to the route `get 'blog/:slug'`, so its route segment is `'blog'`.